indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 |image11|

-You will be asked to confirm the deletion of temporary files and websessions as well as when packing the database.
+You will be asked to confirm the deletion of temporary files and websessions as well as packing of the database.

 .. |image0| image:: AdminGuidePics/logo.png